 Leaders need to make leadership personal.
-Here are nine things I heard on a recent leadership podcast you can do to make your leadership personal and why it matters.
+Here are five things I heard on a recent leadership podcast you can do to make your leadership personal and why it matters.

 How To Make Leadership Personal

 - Serve your internal customers (employees) and they will serve your external customers.
 They will become an extension of your vision and values.
 They will make decisions based on values, not out of fear.

 - Be a role model not a boss.
 Model the behaviors and values you want your people to display.
 Do what you say.

 - Make sure your employees share the values of the organization.
 Hire people who share these same values – this is crucial.

 - Andy Stanley says write thank you notes to your people.
 Leave them on their desk.
 Personalize the notes.
 Be genuine and specific.
 What exactly are you so appreciative of?
 Let them know it.
 Don’t overdo it.
 What’s the behavior or value you want repeated?
 Let them know it.

 - Dave Ramsey says to make it public.
 Praise people in public, in front of their peers.
 They will go through walls for you.
 They will be inspired and motivated.

 You can’t make it personal if you don’t make it personal.